avfs/avfs/readme.md

 Misc. methods|Comments
 ---------------|--------
-`Clone`| returns a shallow copy of the current file system (see MemFs) `Features`| indicates if the file system provides a given feature
+`Clone`| returns a shallow copy of the current file system (see MemFs) `Features`| returns the set of features provided by the file system or identity manager `HasFeature`| returns true if the file system or identity manager provides a given feature